Kmeakin/walrus-report/src/10-introduction.md

 Our language does not fill any of those niches.
-It is intended to be a "general purpose" language for writing commandline or desktop applications, the kind of task for which one might use languages such as Java, or Go.
+It is intended to be a "general purpose" language for writing commandline or desktop applications, the kind of task for which one might use languages such as Java or Go.

 ### Correctness and safety
-TODO: distinction between correctness and safety? there can be a lot of overlap

-We believe that programming languages are above all a tool for producing software, and that the software produced by such tools should be *correct* and *safe*.
-We consider correctness and safety to be non-negotiable: there is no use in sacrificing correctness for speed if the result is that the programs can produce the wrong result faster.
+We believe that programming languages are above all a tool for producing software, and that the software produced by such tools should be *correct*.

 By correct, we mean that the program produces the expected result with respect to a specification of the program.
+Incorrect programs can at best crash noisely with an indication of where the error occurred, silently produce an incorrect answer but continue executation, or at worst produce a correct seeming answer but create a security vulnerability such as a buffer overflow.

 Total program correctness is impossible without resorting to formal verification (and even then it is undeciable in the general case), and indeed few programs even have a formal specification.
 However it is possible to increase confidence in program correctness through introduction of features such as a strong type system (see @sec:ref:type-system for a definition of *strong* typing vs *weak* typing), and omission of features that are easy to use incorrectly, such as untagged unions (TODO: ref), null references (TODO: ref), or constructor methods (TODO: ref).

-Safety is a more nebulous concept.
-It can best be desribed as the absence of certain disasterious situations, such as the program crashing due to attempting to access privelleged memory, or exposing a security vulnerability due to a buffer overflow.
-It is possible for a program to be safe, but incorrect: for example, a C program whose intention is to print the string "hello world" but whose implementation consists of a single call to `printf("goodbye world")` is safe, but it is not correct.

-Since it can often be hard to distinguish between a program that is incorrect or a program that is unsafe, we have grouped both under one goal.
+We consider correctness to be non-negotiable: there is no use in sacrificing correctness for speed if the result is that the programs can produce the wrong result faster.

 #### Undefined behaviour
-A key component of ensuring both correctness and safety is the avoidance of *undefined-behaviour*.
-Undefined behaviour is any situation where the expected behaviour of the program is not specified by the language specification.
-Undefined behaviour is common in the C and C++ programming languages, both because of variation in the specified behaviour of an operation on each platform (such as signed integer overflow or out of bounds bitshifts), or because attempting to detect the erroneous condition at runtime would be excessively costly in terms of performance (such as checking that each pointer is not null before dereferencing it).
+A key component of ensuring correctness is the avoidance of *undefined-behaviour*.
+Undefined behaviour is any situation where the expected behaviour of the program is not specified by the semantics of the language or the program being executed on.
+Undefined behaviour is common in the C and C++ programming languages, both because of variation in the specified behaviour of an operation on each platform (such as signed integer overflow or out of bounds bitshifts, which vary according to the instruction set architecture), or because attempting to detect the erroneous condition at runtime would be excessively costly in terms of performance (such as checking that each pointer is not null before dereferencing it).